5 Tax Moves To Make Before 2024 Ends (That Can Boost Your Refunds Next Year)

 get income tax refund

 There is a saying that in life the only thing that is certain is death and taxes.
-As we enter September, the last few months of the year are just around the corner.
+As we enter November, the last month of the year is just around the corner.

 Undoubtedly this signals not just the closing of yet another year but with it the window of opportunity to save on tax payments.